pkErbynn/PlatformCommands-.NET-Microservices/README.md

 ## Scope

-- Command and Platform services accessed locally via endpoints
+- Command and Platform services accessible via endpoints
-- Command and Platform services locally communicates synchronously
+- Command and Platform services communicates synchronously using HTTP Client
+- Services communicates asynchronously using Mqtt MessageBus
-- Services published to Docker and accessible locally via Docker containers
+- Services published to Docker and accessible via Docker containers
 - Services deployed into K8S Clusters using `kubectl` and accessible locally via K8S Clusters using Minikube
-- Services communicates asynchronously locally using MessageBus

-## Non-Scope

-- Communication between services in K8S Clusters
-- API Gateway in K8S cluster

 ## Usage

 - Start Docker Desktop
-- Start Minikube
+- Start Minikube to setup K8S cluster
-- Run Minikube tunnel for a NodePod/LoadBalancer Service in K8S Cluster
+- Run Minikube tunnel for NodePode or LoadBalancer services in the cluster.
+Example, for Rabbit MessageBus, `$minikube service rabbitmq-loadbalancer --url`